What is B2B marketing?

 Of course, there are exceptions.
 Consumer marketing strategies for large and expensive items (vehicles, for example) might resemble B2B tactics — more touchpoints, more educational content, and calls to action that do not ask for an immediate purchase.
 Similarly, organizations that sell consumer goods to other businesses such as office supplies or cleaning supplies might follow a B2C-like approach.

-How do I create a successful B2B marketing strategy?
+How to create a successful B2B marketing strategy

 A marketing strategy defines business goals you will support and the work you will do to achieve marketing initiatives and objectives.
 Because the B2B buying journey can be complex, it is important to gain a deep understanding of your typical buyer and the steps they take to reach a purchase decision.
 These details inform the messaging, channels, and tactics that you select.

 Follow these steps to create an effective B2B marketing strategy:

 Marketing goals define exactly what you want to achieve within a certain timeframe and set the direction of your work.
 These must relate to specific business-level objectives — so you can ensure your work contributes to overall company success.
 Typically marketing goals are centered around brand awareness, customer acquisition, and retention.

 Familiarize yourself with your company's ideal customer.
 Refer to your personas to identify firmographics such as company size and industry.
 And determine the needs and pain points of both decision-makers and end users within the organization.
 For example, decision-makers might be more concerned about security and price while users care about specific functionality.